shiyonkuriank/CMPE_255_Project_Team1/README.md

 Hybrid Recommendation Systems
 ### Steps to run the code
 1. Download the final_code folder
+2. Download the requirements.txt file
-2. Run the command pip install -r requirements.txt to install the required modules.
+3. Run the command pip install -r requirements.txt to install the required modules.
-3. Run the DataPreprocessing.ipynb file to download the dataset, clean the data and visualise it.
+4. Run the DataPreprocessing.ipynb file to download the dataset, clean the data and visualise it.
-4. To run the content-based model, run the Content_Based_Filtering_Method.ipynb file
+5. To run the content-based model, run the Content_Based_Filtering_Method.ipynb file
-5. To run the different collaborative-models, run one of the ItemBasedCF_SVD.ipynb, ItemBasedCF_SVDp.ipynb, ItemBasedCF_KNN.ipynb, ItemBasedCF_KNNMeans.ipynb
+6. To run the different collaborative-models, run one of the ItemBasedCF_SVD.ipynb, ItemBasedCF_SVDp.ipynb, ItemBasedCF_KNN.ipynb, ItemBasedCF_KNNMeans.ipynb
+7. Before running the Hybrid-based model, run the ItemBasedCF_SVD.ipynb and ItemBasedCF_SVDpp.ipynb if you have not run it before hand.
+This creates results from the two algorithms in svd_predictions.csv and svdpp_predictions.csv files.
+These will be used in the hybrid approach.
-6. To run the hybrid model, run HybridRecommender.ipynb file.
+8. To run the hybrid model, run HybridRecommender.ipynb file.
 If you give an existing user, the model runs collabortaive filtering method.
 If you give a non-existing, you are asked to choose between option 1 which recommends based on Popularity and option 2 which recommends based on input movie.